lincolnmroth/PHS-Engineering-Resources/general-resources/construction-skills.md

 ## Measuring

 The ability to measure accurately is one of the most underrated and most difficult parts of engineering.
-Measuring is our way of quantifying our surroundings.There are many tipes of measurement devices, but I'll only go over the common ones that you'd use.
+Measuring is our way of quantifying our surroundings.There are many types of measurement devices, but I'll only go over the common ones that you'd use.

 ### Length

 ### Mass